 - 1. Be a 501(c)(3) non-profit organization or a public government entity; - 2.
 Serve as the fiscal agent for the grant and the point of contact to CJCC; - 3.
 Be responsible, liable, and oversee financial, program and post-award reporting requirements; - 4.
 Be certified to receive LVAP 5% funds; - 5.
-If applicable, be a certified Human Trafficking Victim Assistance Organization per SB158; and - 6.
-Recognized as a state-funded certified Domestic Violence Shelter in FY20.
+Recognized as a state funded certified Sexual Assault Center in FY22; and - 6.
+If applicable, be a certified Human Trafficking Victim Assistance Organization per SB158.